What types of businesses does the firm work with?

 What types of business law services do you provide?

-We assist small and mid-size businesses from formation to dissolution.
-Some of the services we provide include:
+I assist small and mid-size businesses from formation to dissolution.
+Some of the services I provide include:

 - Business formation and planning